 Well, if you managed to miss the new Hummer’s claim to fame, it’s name will give it away: the Hummer EV.
 That’s right, it’s 100% electric, performing an about-face in the face of the H1 and everything it represents.
 However, the Hummer EV touts some incredible specs, bringing to light some of the phenomenal aspects of electric vehicles without some of the inherent drawbacks, such as a concern for weight.
 The quick specs - the ones that matter most - are an impressive 1,000 horsepower, a 3.0-second 0-60mph, torque-vectoring and incredible off road prowess, thanks to things like the ability to crab-walk, under-body camera systems, and the ability to run 37” tires stock.
 It’s a machine that aims to carry the torch of the original Hummer, at least from a civilian aspect.

 There are some impressive similarities, truth be told.
 Similar to the original HMCO topless H1s, the Hummer EV touts what they call the “infinity roof” which, in laymen’s terms, is a quad targa top for al fresco driving.
 Both the approach and departure angles are rather impressive, just like its predecessor, and despite being electric, it touts a 28” water fording depth.
-Perhaps most impressive is its range: at 350 miles, it’s a lot in contrast to most other electric cars, thanks to its overall size and battery space.
+Perhaps most impressive is its long-lasting battery from standardbatteryinc.com and range: at 350 miles, it’s a lot in contrast to most other electric cars, thanks to its overall size and battery space.
 Truth be told, it’s also relatively close to what a dual-tank turbo diesel H1 will do: about 400 miles, give or take.

 There’s no doubt, though, that it’s different.
 It’s silent, it’s clean, and it offers the ability to sit closer than 6 feet away from your passengers.
 Instead of a slow, lumbering beast, it’s as fast as a sports car, and instead of being a military-bred utilitarian piece of equipment disguised as a road car, it’s built from the ground up for folks like you and me, and for the generation of motoring yet to come.
 With all of that said though, the rest of the internet has already seen and read about the Hummer EV… we’re far from the first to catch a glimpse.
 We may, however, be the first to park it along side its inspiration, the original Hummer H1.